jshimkoski/shimmy-grid/README.md

 	* Just prepend `push-` or `pull-` to a column class
 		* `<div class="one-third push-one-sixth"></div>`
 * Optional outside padding and gutters at grid level
-	* Can be enabled/disabled
-	* Easy to adjust sizing
 	* Add a `.pad` class for outside padding
 		* `<div class="g pad"></div>`
 	* Add a `.gutter` class to use gutters